TuxVinyards/qqX/README.md

 - And has an easy [installation](#how-to-install)

+## Creative Differences and Relationship with Quickemu

+For various reasons, I fully walked away from the Quickemu project in June 2024 ...

+The Quickemu philosophy of software that makes decisions and simply does "the right thing" isn't a full answer.

+- More controls are needed.
+Especially when Quickemu does the wrong thing.

+We seem to be at a point where qqX is becoming an increasingly separate project.

+- An increasing number of fixes for Quickemu are having to be added downstream

+- Lots of fixes are using separate qqX licensed code

 ## [Latest release 1.11.04](https://github.com/TuxVinyards/qqX/releases/latest)

 1.11.0 is a large code update with lots of new features and Quickemu improvements.